 The second file I don’t recognize, but I can go to loggly.com and see that it’s an app.

 It’s considered best practices to compress resources, but sometimes an app developer may have a reason for not compressing.
-Usually they’ll oblige so it’s worth a shot to ask, especially if it’s a significant file size.
+If the file is under 10kb, it’s probably not worth the effort.

 More Speed Tips

 You can also check out more Performance Optimization posts here.

 If you’re tired of reading and want a Shopify optimization specialist to take a look at your site, contact us here.